spatie/laravel-webhook-client/README.md

 If you don't want to use the routes and controller provided by your macro, you can programmatically add support for webhooks to your own controller.

 `Spatie\WebhookClient\WebhookProcessor` is a class that verifies the signature, calls the web profile, stores the webhook request and starts a queued job to process the stored webhook request.
-The controller provided by this package also uses that class [under the hood)[TODO: add link].
+The controller provided by this package also uses that class [under the hood)[https://github.com/spatie/laravel-webhook-client/blob/74b1af2063325c6e03e226f7fcf28e8812f87ace/src/WebhookController.php#L16].

 It can be used like this: